RedLeafe/nixos_config/README.md

 # nix.moon.mine

+## Build the installer:

-to build the installer, run `./scripts/isoInstaller`
+to build the installer, clone the repo, navigate to it, and run ./scripts/isoInstaller

-create a VMWare box, with minimum 2gb memory, 2 cores, and 35gb disk space (still testing what the actual minimum is)

-for system type choose other linux 5 or 6+ 64bit

-It requires `BIOS` boot.

-run the installer iso in the vmware box
+This will build a vmware specific installer iso.

+Make a machine and boot from the iso.

+## Machine requirements:

+IT REQUIRES BIOS BOOT.
+Give it about 16 GB disk size

+You could get away with 2 cores 2-3gb ram for initial build.
+If it freezes you can shut it down and run SPACEOS-install to pick up more or less where it left off when its back up

+I just make it 4 core and 4 GB and it builds in a sane amount of time with 0 risk of freezing.
+Its not worth waiting longer when you dont need to.

+There is a way to do the install and building on a separate machine to get around this issue.
+I didnt do it for this box.

+Reduce it to 1 core 2gb ram after.

+This should handle running nixos-rebuild while still keeping the services running after the machine has been built the first time.

+## Running the installer:

+When you boot into the installer, you can log in with no password.

-it will open a terminal.
+You will see a terminal.
 Run the `SPACEOS` command in it.

 At the end of the `SPACEOS` command, it will ask you to set a password for root, and then for the user.

-Once it is done, run `reboot`.
+Once it is done, run reboot.

 Start it back up, log in as pluto.

 first run `ssh-keygen` to get some keys so you can ssh in as the pluto user

 then run `sudo chown -R pluto:users /home/pluto/nixos_config` so that it is no longer owned by root

 Then run `sudo net ads join -U Administrator` and enter your password at the prompt.

 Afterwards, reboot the machine again.

-`cd nixos_config` and check it out!
+Log into wordpress, log into AD in wordpress ldap plugin, and import the page stuff, I havent figured this out yet

-To rebuild any changes from within your vm, navigate to the config and run `./scripts/build`
+To rebuild any changes to the nix config from within your vm, navigate to the config and run `./scripts/build`

 when you add or remove files, be sure to run `git add` or nix wont reflect the changes.
 Although, currently the config provisioned by the installer isn't a git repo so this doesn't apply until it is one.